-‘Losing my mind’: Israel army stripped two Gaza brothers, released only one
+Two Gaza brothers stripped, jeered at by Israeli army, one taken captive

 Mohammed was taken to the other side of the trench, hidden from view.
 The soldiers then told Khader to get dressed.

 “They told me I had 10 seconds to pack up the bags but I got nervous and said I don’t want the clothes any more,” Khader said.
-“One of the soldiers pointed his gun at me, and pulled his finger on the trigger.
+“One of the soldiers pointed his gun at me and pulled his finger on the trigger.
 I hurried to gather what I could in my arms and turned to join the rest of the moving crowd.”

 It was the last time he would see Mohammed.